After Ford/Kavanaugh Hearing, It’s Total War

 While the questioning of Kavanaugh by Democrats picked at this or that detail of his story, Democrats primarily concerned themselves with efforts to get him to recommend an FBI investigation of Ford’s and others’ allegations.
 Kavanaugh kept turning this question back to them by saying it was up to the committee to investigate.
 Republicans began the session by letting Mitchell question the judge–mostly letting him comment on some of the weaker points of Ford’s testimony.
 But then there was a turning point in which Kavanaugh’s screed was exceeded by Lindsey Graham:

 After Graham took Kavanaugh’s own claim of a partisan hit job up a few notches, other committee Republicans joined in the fun, pushing aside poor Rachel Mitchell (sitting silently in the room, though she was presumably still on the clock).
-Again and again and again they made the hearing about the “ambushing” of Kavanaugh by Diane Feinstein’s failure to release Ford’s original letter making her allegations, until her name had gone public and she agreed to testify (which Feinstein has consistently attributed to an effort to maintain Ford’s confidentiality).
+Again and again and again they made the hearing about the “ambushing” of Kavanaugh by Dianne Feinstein’s failure to release Ford’s original letter making her allegations, until her name had gone public and she agreed to testify (which Feinstein has consistently attributed to an effort to maintain Ford’s confidentiality).
 Jon Cornyn compared Committee Democrats’ treatment of Kavanaugh to Joe McCarthy’s tactics.
 Clearly briefed by staff never to criticize Ford, these senators (and Kavanaugh himself) described her as a co-victim of the Democratic conspiracy.

 By the end of the day’s long, painful session, Democrats were mostly talking about the FBI investigation that never happened and Republicans were talking about an early Feinstein release of Ford’s correspondence that never happened, either.
 Anyone wanting to doubt Kavanaugh’s side of the story, and thus his fitness to serve on the Supreme Court, was given abundant grounds to do so by Ford.
 And anyone wanting Kavanaugh to declare holy ideological war on his tormenters got all they wanted as well.
 That included one very important viewer down the street from the Capitol: